About

 Marcator - A sound journey through three decades

-For over three decades, the musician Marcator has been known for stylistic diversity, emotional depth and a keen sense of musical atmospheres.
-The decisive turning point came in 1993, when the renowned label BSC Music offered him a recording contract for its label Prudence.
-Prior to this, Marcator had mainly self-published his works.
+For over three decades, Marcator has stood for stylistic diversity, emotional depth, and a refined sensitivity for atmospheric sonic landscapes.
+A decisive turning point came in 1993, when the renowned label BSC Music offered him a contract for its sub-label Prudence—after years of independent releases.

-In addition to his atmospheric guitar albums such as Coconut Time (2007), Song Of The Dodo (2011) and Last Nights Of The Prom (2014), Marcator also attracted a great deal of attention with the instrumental chill-out album Inmortal (2019).
+In parallel, atmospheric instrumental releases emerged such as Coconut Time (2007), Song Of The Dodo (2011), and Last Nights Of The Prom (2014).
+With the chillout project Inmortal (2019), Marcator reached a particularly broad international audience.

 Discover more